panosc-eu/search-api/doc/dataset-techniques-requirements.md

 :warning: **the current requirement document only states the requirements and does not have a corresponding implementation in the demonstrator**.

+# Scope
+The following document only covers the integration of search with the ontology and provides an overview of its functionality.
+All the examples in the [query section](#query) assume that the datasets at facilities are tagged with one or multiple techniques coming from the same ontology.

+The federeted search API doesn't need to actively implement any of these requirements, as it is delegated to each data catalogue search-APIs.
+This document should then set the requirements to drive the development of each data catalogue search-API.
+An example of such search-APIs are the ones built on top of ICAT and SciCat.
+An implementation is available for the [SciCat data catalogue](https://github.com/SciCatProject/panosc-search-api/pull/101) and may serve as a reference.
 # Query
 Filtering based on the experimental techniques is possible as part of the Dataset endpoint, using the loopback syntax and its include functionality, thus the following examples will be using the `GET /datasets` endpoint.